Our New Design

 To be accessible we couldn’t just improvise; we followed established web standards to ensure we built over a solid foundation.
 These rules came from the very people who determine the webs standards: the World Wide Web Consortium (W3C).
 They’re “an international community that develops open standards to ensure the long-term growth of the Web.”

-These WCAG standards require that the entire site comply with one of 3 levels to make any claims of conformance.
+These WCAG standards require that the entire site complies with one of 3 levels to make any claims of conformance.
 The first level, “A” means we are enhancing accessibility for all.
 We should do better though so we looked at “AA” as our standard.
 This level also happens to be a requirement for government websites.
 We didn’t settle though so, wherever possible, we aimed for the top level of conformance: “AAA”.
 Not everything could be AAA because, “it is not possible to satisfy all Level AAA Success Criteria for some content.”

 A Broader Audience